 When recognising the deferred tax asset, the Bank followed the prudence principle.
-Based on the approved budget and effective tax legislation the Bank expects to recognise positive tax bases in the following years, against which tax losses from previous years can be utilised (carried forward).
+Based on the approved budget and effective tax legislation the Bank expects to recognise positive tax bases in the following years.

-The Bank did not recognise a deferred tax asset of EUR 2 767 thousand (31 December 2015: EUR 3 177 thousand), associated mainly with temporary differences resulting from provisions for loans and a portion of tax losses carried-forward, owing to its uncertain timing and utilisation in future reporting periods.
+The Bank did not recognise a deferred tax asset of EUR 3 200 thousand (31 December 2016: EUR 2 767 thousand), associated with temporary differences resulting from provisions for loans and a portion of tax losses carried-forward, owing to its uncertain timing and utilisation in future reporting periods.